 I've outlined the gradual progression of building my garden which you can click here to read if you're curious.

 Gardening is a passionate pursuit for me.
 I LOVE everything about the natural ways we connect with the earth.
 Mankind was created by God in a garden.
 It makes perfect sense for us to have innate instincts to tend the ground.
 Whether big or small the possibilities in our gardens are endless.
-Creating and acheiving a peaceful place for family and wildlife to enjoy is incredibly fulfilling.
+Creating and achieving a peaceful place for family and wildlife to enjoy is incredibly fulfilling.

 Only organic fertilizers and amendments are used in my edible garden and my planting beds.
 I rarely have any problems with pests in the perennial gardens.
-Pollinators and predator bugs are allowed to freely roam about the property serving as a natural means of eliminating the pest bugs we might have.
+Pollinators and predator bugs are allowed to freely roam about the property as a natural means of eliminating the pest bugs we might have.
 It is remarkable how nature takes care of itself with regard to balance when chemicals are eliminated and anxiety about a few bugs eating some leaves no longer matters in the overall scheme of things.

 I hope you gain some inspiration and perhaps some helpful knowledge to encourage you and your gardening passion as you follow me in my endeavors to learn and experience more as well.